itpp-labs/pos-addons/wechat/doc/index.rst

 Multi database
 --------------

 If you have several databases, you need to check that all requests are sent to the desired database.
-The user authentication request from the Mini-program does not contain session cookies.
+The notification request from the WeChat cloud does not contain session cookies.
 So, if Odoo cannot determine which database to use, it will return a 404 error (Page not found).
 In order for the requests to send to the desired database, you need to configure `dbfilter <https://odoo-development.readthedocs.io/en/latest/admin/dbfilter.html>`__.

 WeChat APP
 ==========

-TODO
+Check WeChat documentation or contact WeChat Support about obtaining APP credentials.

 Configuration
 =============